About RSAC

 RSAC History

-In 1996, FRA established the Railroad Safety Advisory Committee (RSAC) to develop new regulatory standards, through a collaborative process, with all segments of the rail community working together to fashion mutually satisfactory solutions on safety regulatory issues.
+In 1996, FRA established the Railroad Safety Advisory Committee (RSAC) to develop new regulatory standards, through a collaborative process, with all segments of the rail community working together to advance mutually satisfactory solutions on safety regulatory issues.
+In early 2026, FRA reestablished the RSAC Charter and began soliciting nominations for new members after terminating all RSAC appointments in August 2025.

 The RSAC will provide advice and recommendations to the Federal Railroad Administration (FRA) regarding the development of the railroad safety regulatory program, including issuance of new regulations, review and revision of existing regulations, and identification of non-regulatory alternatives for improvement of railroad safety.
 Of course, the RSAC's own resource limitations will not permit FRA to refer every safety regulatory task to the RSAC.
 Moreover, on occasion, the need to address a safety issue in a very expedited way will preclude such a referral.